-- What if a Muni-Meter is defective?
+- What if a Muni-Meter is broken?

 - Does the 5 minute grace period apply to Muni-Meters?

-What if a muni-meter is defective?
+What if a Muni-Meter is broken?

-I’m glad you asked.
 Here are the steps to follow:

 - Call 311, or complete a report online (you must know the meter number or location)

 - Defective meters may not be reading credit or parking cards, have fast or failed timing or are not printing receipts for coin payments.
-The City inspects the defective Muni- Meter and makes repairs if necessary.
+The City inspects the broken Muni- Meter and makes repairs if necessary.

-Is parking permitted at a defective Muni-Meter?
+Is parking permitted at a broken Muni-Meter?

 “…If all of the meters on the block, the next block, or in a parking field are broken or missing, you can park for the maximum amount of time posted for that metered space” [Via NYC Resource].

-If you’re parking your chariot in a municipal parking lot, you must search for any working Muni- Meter in the entire parking field (lot).
+In the same vein, if you’re parking your chariot in a municipal parking lot, you must search for any working Muni- Meter in the entire parking field (lot).

 Does the 5-minute grace period apply to parking at muni-meter?